Katie Halper: Film

-Commentator
+Commentary

 Articles by Halper have been published in The New York Times, Comedy Central, The Nation, Gawker, The Huffington Post, Alternet, Daily Kos, OpenLeft, The Raw Story, Jacobin, Salon, Vice, The Guardian, and Feministing, where she was a guest columnist.

 She has been featured as a commentator on MSNBC, The Young Turks, RT, Fox News Channel's The Ingraham Angle, The Hill's Rising, The New York Times, New York Magazine, Los Angeles Times, In These Times, Jezebel, Gawker, MSNBC's Countdown with Keith Olbermann, The Sam Seder Show, The Marc Maron Show, Sirius Radio, WBAI, XM Radio's P.O.T.U.S., and The Alan Colmes Show.

 In September 2022, Rising refused to air a segment on their show in which Halper called Israel an "apartheid government".
 She was subsequently fired from the show.

 Podcasting

 Halper was co-host of the podcast and YouTube program Morning Jew with Heather Gold.
 She hosts The Katie Halper Show, a weekly WBAI radio show and podcast.
 The show received attention when, during an interview with Halper that was released as a podcast on March 25, 2020, Tara Reade, a former Senate staff assistant of Joe Biden, alleged that Biden sexually assaulted her in a Capitol Hill office building in 1993.
 A Biden spokesperson said that the allegation was false.

-In 2019, Halper and Matt Taibbi launched and co-host the podcast Useful Idiots, which was distributed by Rolling Stone.
+In 2019, Halper and Matt Taibbi launched and have since co-hosted the podcast Useful Idiots, which was distributed by Rolling Stone.
 The podcast has since featured interviews with Tulsi Gabbard, Ro Khanna, Andrew Yang, Bernie Sanders, Michael Moore, Tim Robbins, Glenn Greenwald, Norman Finkelstein, Aaron Maté, Dennis Kucinich, Noam Chomsky, Adam McKay, Lowkey, Rashida Tlaib, and Roger Waters.
 In March 2021, Taibbi announced that Useful Idiots would no longer be released by Rolling Stone and would instead be moving to Substack.
+In January 2022, Taibbi announced a sabbatical leave to write a book, and that in his absence Aaron Maté would fill in for him.